 - Fax ONLY the completed immunization form (and lab reports as needed).
 Faxing a record with cover pages, or sending the same fax multiple times, may delay processing time, which may affect your ability to register for classes.

-Due to high volume, it may take up to 2 business days to process your form.
+The completed form ONLY — and lab reports as needed — should be submitted at least 3 weeks prior to UF Preview/orientation.
 Health Compliance does not send confirmation that an individual form has been received.
 Students will not be cleared to register for classes until all immunization requirements are met.

 - If the form is complete, the student will be cleared and can register for classes during Preview/orientation.